Annytomica/kumiko-community-hub/README.md

 ## Existing features
 ### Abstract template from StyleShout
 The site layout is adapted from the free bootstrap template from [StyleShout](https://styleshout.com/abstract-modern-masonry-blog-website-template/) called Abstract.
 It has a very clean, minimal style and a great gallery display design.
+It was chosen due to it's stylish implementation of 'masonry' tiling motion of gallery cards.
+Custom html and CSS was built on top of this template to suit the project goals.
+Usage of this template did not come without issues and in particular Abstract forms classes interfered with django forms and crispy-forms behaviours.

 ### Hero banner
 The hero photography is if Kumiko projects carried out by Anny Devoy, with the photograpgy by Megan Abel.
 It has a very simple message about the core principles of the community and invites people to join.
 The hero is a picture element, with differnt images to make efficiently responsive to screen size.